Skip to main content

 1. Choose a Resort with a Mail Center

-While friends and family members can forward letters for free by writing the new address on the envelope, this can cause delays while USPS reroutes the letter.
-It's better to have your mail gathered and shipped to you in batches.
-Alternatively, you can have USPS hold your mail at the post office if you'll only be traveling for a week or two.
+While friends can forward mail for free by writing your new address on the envelope, this can lead to delays with USPS rerouting.
+Instead, opt for bulk shipping or have USPS hold your mail at the post office if you'll be away for just a week or two.

 RV Mail Forwarding Center